 All PsyD applicants must apply through PSYCAS and are responsible for submitting all the following supporting documents to PYSCAS:

 PsyD Admission Application +-

-PsyD applicants are required to submit a statement describing your professional goals and aspirations in undertaking the profession of Clinical Psychology.
+PsyD applicants are required to submit in PSYCAS a statement describing your professional goals and aspirations in undertaking the profession of Clinical Psychology.
 This is your opportunity to define your goals, interests and career plans as they relate to your proposed course of study.
 We are trying to gain a sense of who you are and the distinctive experiences and interests that have motivated you to pursue this degree.

 Please submit a statement that includes answers to the following questions.
 Please limit your statement to four, double-spaced pages.
 (Applicants must answer all prompts)

 Application essay prompt:

 1. Tell us about your interest in pursuing a PsyD in Clinical Psychology?
 Why are you interested in pursuing this degree at Mount Saint Mary's University?
 Please explain why you decided upon a PsyD vs. PhD?
 Also, please explain why you decided upon pursuing a doctorate vs. a master's degree?
 Describe your career goals and how this degree will benefit you.

 2. Tell us about your undergraduate/graduate academic experience including a description of both your academic strengths and weaknesses.
 Address any grade deficiencies or additional length of time to complete your degree and how you will manage any previous struggles in our program.
 How will you mange attending classes, completing homework, clinical placements, and home responsibilities?

 3. Tell us about your personal qualities that will benefit you in being successful in our doctorate program and as a clinical psychologist after graduation.
 Describe times in your life when you experienced challenges/struggles and how you were able to overcome these obstacles?
 How were you able to problem solve and manage these difficulties?